Read Hebrew America and Canada

 1. What Is Read Hebrew America/Canada?

 - READ HEBREW AMERICA and CANADA (RHA/C) is NJOP’s mega Hebrew literacy campaign to win back the hearts of North American Jews.
-The Annual RHA/C will take place starting in mid-October until Chanukah, with a focus on the month of November.
+The Annual RHA/C classes will be starting sometime from the beginning of September through Chanukah, with a focus on the month of November.
 RHA/C invites tens-of-thousands of Jewish adults into synagogues and Jewish centers throughout the United States and Canada to foster Jewish identity and create awareness about the importance of Hebrew literacy.
 Read Hebrew America and Canada programs include: the Hebrew Reading Crash Courses Level I and II, the One Day Review, and the Hebrew Writing Crash Course.

 2. How Is The Hebrew Reading Class Scheduled?